Assisted suicide in the United States: Gallup

 In a May 2020 Gallup poll, 74% of U.S. adults say doctors should be allowed to end the life of a patient with an incurable disease "by some painless means" if the patient and the patient's family requests it."

 In a May 2016 Gallup poll, 69% of Americans said they agree that "when a person has a disease that cannot be cured...doctors should be allowed by law to end the patient's life by some painless means if the patient and their family request it."
 The fact that the caveat in this poll is incurable illness rather than terminal illness represents one of the opponents' primary objections to assisted death.

 In a May 2015 Gallup survey, 68% of Americans agreed that "individuals who are terminally ill ... have the right to choose to end their own life."

 A 2014 Gallup survey found that 69% of Americans think that doctors should be allowed by law to end the life of a patient who has a disease that cannot be cured "by some painless means if the patient and their family request it."

 Other surveys

 In 2014, a Harris Poll found that 74% of Americans agree that "individuals who are terminally ill ... have the right to choose to end their own life."

 17,000 U.S. doctors representing 28 medical specialities were surveyed by Medscape on end-of-life issues.
 The survey found that 54% of doctors believe assisted suicide, or medical aid in dying, should be available as an end-of-life option.

+A survey by the Pew Research Center found that in 2025 63% of US adults do not consider physician assisted suicide to be morally wrong (34% found it morally acceptable, 29% did not see it as a moral issue).
+Medical aid in dying was considered by 35% of adults to be morally wrong.
+Three quarters of Democrats (and people who lean democratic) and a slight majority of Republicans (and people who lean Republican) had no moral qualms with the practice.
+Conservative Republicans (or lean Republican) was the only partisan group that had a majority expressing that ending a patient's life with the help of a doctor is morally wrong.
+A majority of white evangelical Protestants (60%) and black Protestants (52%) saw it as morally wrong, the only religious groups to do so.
+Only a minority of Catholics thought similarly, despite opposition to medically assisted suicide by the institutional Catholic Church.
+The religiously unaffiliated, especially agnostics and atheists, are the groups most likely to view medical aid in dying as morally acceptable.